joshschmelzle/audio-setup/README.md

 ### Audio Interface

-*	The audio interface is a first generation [Focusrite Scarlett 2i2](https://focusrite.com/en/usb-audio-interface/scarlett/scarlett-2i2).
+*	The audio interface is a first-generation [Focusrite Scarlett 2i2](https://focusrite.com/en/usb-audio-interface/scarlett/scarlett-2i2).
 I've had it for over a decade now.

 ### Sound Treatments